ORIGYN-SA/origyn_nft/README.md

 ### How to update Motoko Compiler

-Origyn NFT version 0.1.4 needs Motoko Compiler version >= 0.8.5
+Origyn NFT version 0.1.4 needs Motoko Compiler version >= 0.8.5.
+This is included in DFX 0.14.0.
+If you have 0.13.x, see below:

 Here are the instructions about how to do it: